BRobDan/book_scraper/README.md

-# book_scraper
+# Simple web scraping scripts
-An intro into web scraping
+This project will be an introduction into web scraping for me